hashcloak/Meson/docs/docs/docs.md

   -node # flag to indicate you only want a mix node config
 ```

-This will make a directory called `output/mix-node-name`.
-Again, send us your public key at our [Riot.im](https://riot.im/app/#/room/#hashcloak:matrix.org) room.
-Your public key is located in `output/provider-name/identity.public.key`.
-We will then help you to get added as a provider.
+This will make a directory called `output/mix-node-name` with a file called `identity.public.pem` Send us your public key [info@hashcloak.com](info@hashcloak.com).
+We will then help you to get added as a mix.
 Once you give is your public key you can get your node running with:

 ```bash
 docker service create \